eclipse-archived/ceylon-lang.org/documentation/1.0/tour/generics.md

     Consumer<Geek> geekConsumer = people;
     geekConsumer.add( Geek("James") );

-Which is also intuitively correct — `James` is most certainly a `Person`!
+Which is also intuitively correct—`James` is most certainly a `Person`!

 There's two additional things that follow from the definition of covariance and contravariance: